 "Spring forward, lose sleep."
 That's how parents tend to think about the start of Daylight Saving Time, when the clocks spring forward one hour at midnight, and we all lose an hour of sleep.
 (Sadly, there are no exemptions for the already-sleep-deprived.)

-With the start of this year's Daylight Saving Time around the corner on Sunday, March 8, 2020, most of us are preparing to set our clocks one hour ahead as we “ spring forward ."
+With the start of this year's Daylight Saving Time around the corner on Sunday, March 13, 2022, most of us are preparing to set our clocks one hour ahead as we “spring forward."
 Thankfully, this means the days will start to feel longer with more sunlight, but it also means another shift in your child's sleep schedule.

-The good news is, there are ways to minimize the effects of the time shift and help make the forward leap into spring a smooth transition for the entire family.
+The good news?
+There are ways to minimize the effects of the time shift and help make the forward leap into spring a smooth transition for the entire family.

 Try these 5 "spring forward" tips to help kids adjust to Daylight Saving Time without losing sleep.

 1. Prepare by going to bed earlier the night before

 Truthfully, the concept of shifting bedtimes can feel a bit like rocket science.
 So, to keep it simple I recommend going to sleep earlier the night before.
 That way, the household still wakes up feeling rested.

 Some people recommend doing this for several nights before, moving bedtime earlier and earlier, but honestly I have seen this cause more confusion than benefit.
 If you focus on the night before, they still get the same amount of sleep as they normally would on the night the time change happens, since our bodies naturally will wake at our normal time.

 Much like traveling to a different time zone, it is going to take some time for your internal sleep clocks to adjust regardless of how prepared you are.
 Going to bed earlier to avoid overtired little ones is a good idea in general.

 2. Encourage light during the day and darkness for sleep at night